movadee/portfolio-movadee/README.md

 This Angular project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.

+This project is using [Materializecss](http://next.materializecss.com/) library for styling.

 ## App Hosting

 This project is hosted for free on the GitHub Pages.
 If I have any app changes I execute following commands: